pingdynasty/OwlWare/README.md

 * `make bin` to build `Builds/OwlWare.bin`
 * `make clean all` to rebuild all intermediary files

+### Build Options
+The default configuration builds an OWL Pedal debug build.
+To build the release version (no debug information, apprx 2x performance) add `CONFIG=Release`.
+To build the OWL Modular version, add `PLATFORM=Modular`.
+Make sure to do a `make clean` after changing build options.

 ## Deploy
 In the __OwlWare__ directory, type in: